Samsung/tizen-docs/docs/platform/porting/multimedia.md

 - Camera HAL

-  Common interface to control the camera device on various shipsets and used by the camera source plugin.
+  Common interface to control the camera device on various chipsets and used by the camera source plugin.

 - Configuration files